materialscloud-org/optimade-maker/README.md

 # <div align="center">optimade-maker</div>

-Code for making [OPTIMADE APIs](https://optimade.org) from various formats of structural data (e.g. an archive of CIF files).
+Tools for making [OPTIMADE APIs](https://optimade.org) from various formats of structural data (e.g. an archive of CIF files).

-This repository contains the following Python packages that work towards this
+This repository contains the following Python packages that work towards this aim:
-aim:

 - `src/optimake`: defines a config file format for annotating archives and registered the desired OPTIMADE entries, and a workflow for ingesting them and converting into OPTIMADE types using pre-existing parsers (e.g., ASE for structures).
 The archive is converted into an intermediate JSONLines file format that can be ingested into a database and used to serve a full OPTIMADE API.
 - `src/optimade_launch`: provides a platform for launching an OPTIMADE API server